 You should also consider how easy it is to access your documents.
 Trolley bags often include front compartments that are ideal for storing the essentials you need to whip out quickly, like your passport or boarding card.
 The City Spinner includes three front pockets providing easy access and secure storage.

-Being able to adapt your hand luggage is especially handy for those traveling with hand luggage alone where they don't have an additional 20kg of baggage in the hold.
+Being able to adapt your hand luggage is especially handy for those travelling with hand luggage alone where they don't have an additional 20kg of baggage in the hold.

 Just like shopping for any occasion bag, comfort is key.
 You don’t want to start your holiday off with a bad back or a stressful airport experience just because your luggage was uncomfortable.